bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 # Cultural Heritage Ecosystem

 ???
-Third opportunity area is developing the ecosystem around deep learning use, e.g. data annotation, data distribution, etc. In general, improving use of these approaches among cultural heritage institutions.
+A third opportunity area is developing the ecosystem around deep learning use, e.g. data annotation, data distribution, etc.

+In general, improving use of these approaches among cultural heritage institutions.

 ---
 # Data Annotation and Sharing